Rome events in January include New Years' Day and the all-important last day of the Christmas season, January 6, the Befana.

 Look for the signs that say "Saldi."

-Winter sales used to start on the first Saturday in January.
+Winter sales usually start on the first Saturday in January.

 The cooler fall and winter months are a great time to take in the arts and some art indoors.